HL7/cql/input/pages/03-developersguide.md

 > Fluent functions are a new feature of CQL 1.5, and are trial-use.
 {: .note-info}
-Functions can be defined as _fluent_ by including the [.kw]#fluent# keyword as part of the function definition:
+Functions can be defined as _fluent_ by including the <span class="kw">fluent</span> keyword as part of the function definition:

 ``` cql
 define fluent function "confirmed"(Conditions List<Condition>):